Pictured Above: EMDR-IGTP-OTS treatment to over 150 people simultaneously after the September 2017 earthquake in Mexico.

-BONUS FOR ALL ATTENDEES WHO SIGN UP FOR THE TRIBE
+BONUS FOR ALL ATTENDEES WHO SIGN UP FOR THE HIVE

-Participants who complete the workshop and sign up for The Tribe will receive a link with access to over 40 related articles, protocols and instruments in English and Spanish for their clinical work.
-Click here to learn more about the Tribe!
+Participants who complete the workshop and sign up for The Hive will receive a link with access to over 40 related articles, protocols and instruments in English and Spanish for their clinical work.
+Click here to learn more about the Hive!